Admyral-Security/admyral/README.md

 ### No-Code Editor Sync -- Bi-directional 👈 👉

-While Admyral is code-first, there is No-Code functionality as well.
+While Admyral is Code-First, there is No-Code functionality as well.
 Visualize your coded workflows and edit them directly in the drag-and-drop workflow builder.
 All changes are synced back into your code.

 <img src="img/sync.svg" alt="admyral" />